sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 ### Table of genes

-Intially this will contain the details of all genes present in the dataset.
+Initially this will contain the details of all genes present in the dataset.
 Once the FDR and logFC cut-offs are altered, any genes that do not meet the cut-offs will be removed.

 ![](media/degust_gene_table.png)